sedigh1998/Login_Submit_Edit/README.md

+simple  login,submit and edit  program
-To run the program, run the startup file first with IDLE or VS code
+To run program, run the startup file first with IDLE or VS code the